Advice for Authors

 We do not wish authors to feel unnecessarily constrained: however, from experience, we have come to know that the longer the articles the less the readers engage with them.
 With these points in mind, we strongly encourage authors to keep within a written extent of 6,000–12,000 words (including references and appendices) and, when necessary, to work with reviewers to explore where they can edit the word count downwards without changing the essence of their paper.

 Second, authors are also strongly urged to use the the pre-submission checklist and ensure that their paper meets all the submission guidelines.

 A few points to bear in mind that may help your paper to be found by potential readers and to be read:

 - Why are you writing your paper and for whom?

-- What is the main point you would like your reader to take away with them?
+- Keep your audience in sharp focus - what is the main point you would like your reader to take away with them?

 - Does your title communicate the essence of your paper?
 A short meaningful yet eye catching title is better than one that goes on and on and...
 (6 words are much better than 16)